 Find Assisted Living in Your Area

-The cost of prescription drugs has been generally increasing for decades, and the average price increased by more than 200% just between 2006 and 2017.
-Seniors make up just 16.5% of the population of the United States, but they consume more than 34% of the medications doctors prescribe.
+The cost of prescription drugs has been increasing for decades.
+Between 2021 and 2022, drugs that increased in price went up an average of 31.6%, with some exceeding 500%.
+Seniors make up just 17.3% of the population of the United States, but more than 80% are on at least one prescription medication.
 Older adults pay more than half of their drug costs out of pocket, with prescription-related expenses being especially high for seniors with chronic conditions.

-Seniors have options for managing the cost of their prescription drugs.
-No single solution pays all of the costs, and many seniors have to pull together several resources to keep this part of their health care expenses under control.
-In this guide, we go over some of the most common approaches to paying for the cost of prescription drugs.
-By the end of the article, you should have several options that can help you out with financial assistance for prescription drugs, and many can help with other medical expenses you might be struggling with.
+These statistics point to the need for seniors to have supplemental financial assistance to pay for the drugs they need.
+Thankfully, seniors have many options for managing the cost of their prescription drugs.
+No single solution pays all of the costs, and many seniors have to pull together multiple resources to keep this part of their healthcare expenses under control.
+However, in this guide, we go over some of the most common approaches to paying for the cost of prescription drugs, including financial assistance options for medication bills and other medical expenses.

 Prescription Drug Coverage Under Original Medicare

-Medicare is the first place most seniors turn to for help paying for prescription drugs.
-If you have Original Medicare, your prescription drug benefit is covered under Part D. Part D coverage is optional, but the benefits include partial coverage for both brand-name and generic prescription drugs.
+Medicare is the first place most seniors turn to for help with their prescription drug costs.
+If you have Original Medicare, your prescription drug benefit is covered under Part D. Part D coverage is optional, but the benefits include partial coverage for brand-name and generic prescription drugs.
 All approved Part D plans, which are issued through participating private insurers, must provide coverage for at least one drug in every Medicare-mandated category.
 However, each plan can vary a bit in the exact medications it covers.

 If you participate in Original Medicare, you can sign up for Part D by purchasing coverage through a provider authorized in your state.
-All plans come with a premium, which is the amount of money you have to pay each month, plus a share of cost.
-The average premium for Part D plans in 2022 is $43 a month.
-The share of cost is the amount of money you are expected to pay yourself before your insurance coverage kicks in.
-You may have to pay a certain dollar amount out of pocket before your coverage begins, which is called a deductible.
+All plans come with a premium, which is the amount of money you have to pay each month, plus a “Share of Cost.”
+The average premium for Part D plans in 2022 was $43 a month.
+The Share of Cost is the amount you are expected to pay before your insurance coverage kicks in.
+You may also have to pay a certain dollar amount out of pocket before your coverage begins, which is called a deductible.
 This amount varies from one plan to the next.
-In 2022, the maximum deductible is $480 for the calendar year.
+In 2023, the maximum deductible was $503.

 You could incur additional costs if you don’t sign up for Part D when you’re eligible, so carefully consider your options before your eligibility period starts.